Technologicat/pydialect/pytkell/README.md

-## Pytkell: Python with automatic currying and lazy functions
+## Pytkell: Because it's good to have a kell

 Powered by [Pydialect](https://github.com/Technologicat/pydialect) and [unpythonic](https://github.com/Technologicat/unpythonic).